This page is for the applicants who have achieved a qualification recognised for registration following attendance at an approved course.

 If you don't find the answer to your question on this page, please email email@example.com.

-If you achieved your qualification before 2020 please contact the office for details of how to apply by emailing us at firstname.lastname@example.org.
+If you achieved your qualification before 2020 please contact the office for details of how to apply by emailing us at firstname.lastname@example.org and sending:

 We have moved to an online electronic application process, which means you should not send any documents to us.
 We will receive data from your college, which will be uploaded to our CRM and you will then receive an email inviting you to apply for registration.